(ModernSurvival.org) – Which of These is a Sign of Heat Exhaustion?

 Answer: Dizziness.
 Here’s why…

 Summer is around the corner, and with it comes more time spent enjoying the outdoors.
-Many people will begin camping, swimming, and working in the sun, leaving them exposed to searing heat (and in some locations, high humidity).
+Many people will begin camping, swimming, and working in the sun, exposing them to searing heat (and, in some locations, high humidity).
 Unfortunately, this doesn’t always end well.

 According to the Centers for Disease Control and Prevention (CDC),

 “Heat-related deaths are one of the deadliest weather-related health outcomes in the United States.”

 With that in mind, learning the warning signs of heat-related illness is incredibly important.

 Heat-related illness, also known as hyperthermia, occurs when the body cannot cool down, leading the core temperature to rise.
 Generally, evaporating sweat allows the body to release heat, but this process is slowed in areas with high humidity.
 Typically, these illnesses break down into two main categories: heat exhaustion and hyperthermia.